 Searching for your perfect student home can be overwhelming as a fresher.
-With brand new mates, a fresh city to explore and plenty of responsibility on their plate, newbie students are thrown right into the deep end.
+With brand new mates, a fresh city to explore and plenty of responsibility on your plate, you might be thrown right into the deep end.
 When you add in the housing sitch, things can get pretty complicated!

 To make things easier, we’ve put together a guide on everything you need to know about searching for accommodation as a fresher.
 From when to start looking to how to deal with bills, we’ve covered it all.
 Here’s what you need to know 👇

 Looking for some specific advice?
 Here's what's covered in this guide.👉 When should I start looking?

 👉 Should I book a house as soon as possible?

 👉 Who should I live with?

 👉 Should I live in a private house, student halls or purpose-built flats?

 Depending on which city you’re based in, accommodation for second year student homes will become available quicker than you might realise.
 Most letting agents in England and Wales release their listing for the next academic year around late October to early November.
 This can catch a lot of students off-guard, as it’s fairly soon into the academic year.

 In London, the typical house-hunt begins in April.
 Ireland and Scotland are also a bit later, as homes usually start getting booked up towards the start of the calendar year.

 Should I book a house as soon as possible?